Back to Insights

 Chain-of-Thought Prompting for Business Decisions

-Chain-of-thought prompting forces the AI to show its reasoning, which serves two critical business purposes: it produces better outputs, and it makes those outputs auditable.
+Chain-of-thought prompting forces the AI to surface its reasoning, which serves two critical business purposes: it produces better outputs, and it makes those outputs auditable.

 Multi-Turn Conversation Architecture

-Single-prompt interactions are the lowest level of AI usage.
-Sophisticated business teams design multi-turn conversation architectures for complex tasks:
+Single-prompt interactions represent the lowest level of AI usage.
+Sophisticated business teams design multi-turn conversation architectures for complex tasks, following a deliberate sequence.

-This architecture mirrors how you would work with a human analyst and produces dramatically better results than attempting to get a perfect output from a single prompt.
+This architecture mirrors how you would work with a human analyst.
+The results are dramatically better than attempting to get a perfect output from a single prompt, because each turn allows the model to absorb more context and receive more precise direction.

 Few-Shot Learning for Consistent Outputs